AdaHOP: Fast and Accurate Low-Precision Training via Outlier-Pattern-Aware Rotation: Related Work

-Reducing numerical precision is a primary strategy for improving LLM training efficiency, with increasingly aggressive formats spanning from FP8~\cite{FP8-LM, COAT, Jetfire, micikevicius2022fp8} to more aggressive sub-8-bit formats such as INT4~\cite{NITI, Accurate, LUQ, schiemer2023hadamard} and MXFP4~\cite{Albert, BRIDGING, FP4-All-The-Way, Quertet}.
-While these advances offer substantial gains in memory and throughput, they also exacerbate quantization error at lower bit-widths.
-In particular, outliers---rare but extreme values---pose a fundamental challenge: they dominate the quantization range of the entire tensor, inflating the quantization step size and compressing the representable range for non-outlier values, which leads to large rounding errors, loss spikes, and degraded convergence~\cite{LLM.int8(), Smoothquant}.
+Reducing numerical precision is a central approach to improving LLM training efficiency, with formats ranging from FP8~\cite{FP8-LM, COAT, Jetfire, micikevicius2022fp8} to sub-8-bit formats such as INT4~\cite{NITI, Accurate, LUQ, schiemer2023hadamard} and MXFP4~\cite{Albert, BRIDGING, FP4-All-The-Way, Quartet}.
+These formats reduce memory footprint and improve throughput, but lower bit-widths also make training more sensitive to quantization error.
+A major source of this error is outliers: a few extreme values can dominate the quantization range and amplify rounding errors for non-outlier values, leading to loss spikes and degraded convergence~\cite{LLM.int8(), Smoothquant}.

-Complementary techniques such as mixed-precision training~\cite{micikevicius2018mixed}, loss scaling~\cite{micikevicius2018mixed}, and stochastic rounding~\cite{gupta2015deep, LUQ} help stabilize low-precision arithmetic.
-While these techniques improve numerical stability, they do not directly address the structural cause of quantization error---the presence of outliers that distort the dynamic range.
-To tackle outliers more directly, prior work has explored channel-wise or group-wise scaling~\cite{Smoothquant, AWQ} and, more recently, rotation-based transforms that redistribute outlier energy before quantization — an approach we survey in 2.2.
-However, these approaches apply a fixed transform uniformly across all layers, ignoring the variation in outlier structures across tensors and computation paths.
-As we show in this work, the effectiveness of a transform depends critically on its alignment with the outlier pattern of each operand pair, motivating AdaHOP's adaptive, pattern-aware strategy.
+Several techniques improve the stability of low-precision arithmetic, including mixed-precision training~\cite{micikevicius2018mixed}, loss scaling~\cite{micikevicius2018mixed}, and stochastic rounding~\cite{gupta2015deep, LUQ}.
+However, these methods do not directly address the structural outliers that distort the tensor dynamic range.
+Outlier-aware scaling methods, such as channel-wise or group-wise scaling~\cite{Smoothquant, AWQ}, tackle this issue more directly by adapting the quantization range to local tensor statistics.
+Recent rotation-based methods, which we discuss next, offer a complementary approach by suppressing outliers through energy redistribution.